 EDENS development at 530 First Street

 The EDENS development serves as an anchor of the newest additions to Old Town North.
 First on the scene was Oak Steakhouse, part of a Charleston-based franchise offering a modern take on the classic American steakhouse.
-Next door, you can pick your piquant level at the new location of Wooboi Hot Chicken, Michael Choi’s raved-about regional franchise featuring chicken sandwiches to make your mouth (and eyes) water.
-Another regional franchise with an avid fan following, Sisters Thai and the Magnolia Dessert Bar, opened in late 2020 with an Instagrammable interior, drinks and cuisine.
+Sisters Thai and the Magnolia Dessert Bar boasts an Instagrammable interior, drinks and cuisine.
 Pick up one of Chef Moo’s Thai specialties, such as pla yum mango—crispy tilapia topped with spicy mango salad—followed by decadent, decked-out desserts like lychee raspberry cheesecake.
 Plus, fans of the Del Ray community hub St. Elmo’s Coffee Pub will love the brand-new Old Town North location for their caffeine fix.

 Around the Neighborhood

-Farther up Montgomery Street, Hank & Mitzi’s, open since July 2020, offers a new twist on Hank’s Pasta Bar from acclaimed regional restaurateur Jaime Leeds.
+Farther up Montgomery Street, Hank’s Oyster Bar opened with an expansive rooftop patio in 2022 from acclaimed regional restaurateur Jaime Leeds.
 In addition to hand-crafted pasta plates, dig into oven-fresh pizzas and classic Italian desserts from “Chopped” winner Chef Chris Edwards.
 Enjoy expansive Potomac River views when you dine on Café 44’s fourth-story balcony, or savor classic comforts from Haute Dogs & Fries and T.J.
 Stones.
-Head to The Italian Place for subs and sweets for a riverside picnic, or enjoy a sit-down feast of manicotti or veal scaloppini on A La Lucia’s patio.
+Head to The Italian Place for subs and sweets for a riverside picnic.

 Dr. Zongmin Li of Yunnan by Potomac brings the “soul food” of her childhood in China’s Yunnan Province all the way to Old Town North.
 The menu’s signature silky, gluten-free mixian noodles form the perfect base for braised beef, shiitake mushrooms and more craveworthy combos.
 Meanwhile, Sunday in Saigon serves up dishes such as bánh khot (savory mini crepes), bánh cuốn (steamed rice rolls with sweet potato fritters) and phở.
 Check out its sister shop Yagút St. for everything from fresh-baked pastries to house-made boba.